gwichern/sirens/README.markdown

 	scons -c

 ## Parameters
 If you do not have root access, you may have troubles installing Sirens.
 In this case, you can put the library in a custom directory.
-For example, to put the library in ~/local/lib and the includes in ~/local/include/sirens, you can perform the following:
+For example, to put the library in ~/local/lib and the includes in ~/local/include/sirens:

 	scons
 	scons install --prefix=$HOME/local

-Additionally, if you need to point the Sirens install to a specific directory to find the FFTW header, you can do the following before building:
+Additionally, if you need to point the Sirens install to a specific directory to find the FFTW header, you can specify any additional parameters to the compiler using $CPPFLAGS.
+For example, to use ~/local/include/fftw3.h:

-	export CPPFLAGS=-I/path/to/include
+	export CPPFLAGS=-I$HOME/include

 # Example
 Coming soon.